 If you’re into diving then the Blue Hole is your prime destination.
 You will most definitely encounter a few sharks at the lower depths.
 But rest assured, they will leave you alone if you don’t disturb them.

-The ancient Mayans, some of Belize’s first known inhabitants, have been growing and harvesting cacao for a centuries.
-I tasted my first roasted cacao bean at Belcampo, an organic farm and lodge located just outside Punta Gorda.
-The farm grows papaya, cassava, avocados, plantains and bananas, along with vanilla, cocoa and coffee.
-As a coffee lover I was delighted to see firsthand how it’s grown and harvested.
+The ancient Mayans, some of Belize’s first known inhabitants, have been growing and harvesting cacao for centuries.
+I tasted my first roasted cacao bean at Belcampo, an organic farm, and lodge located just outside Punta Gorda.
+The farm grows papaya, cassava, avocados, plantains, and bananas, along with vanilla, cocoa, and coffee.
+As a coffee lover, I was delighted to see firsthand how it’s grown and harvested.
 I was in heaven when Kelly Sayle, the resident coffee expert, gave a lesson on how to roast coffee and bag it for consumption.
 The Lodge’s kitchen, headed up by Rene Everett, uses ingredients from the farm and develops the menu based on what is available that day.

-I devoured the most the delicious chilled watermelon soup with cilantro.
+I devoured the most delicious chilled watermelon soup with cilantro.

 Food adventurers can visit local markets all over the country and observe what is grown locally.
 In Punta Gorda, Mayan farmers twice-weekly set up stalls to sell their produce.

 Read More – THREE SPECTACULAR PLACES TO EAT IN BELIZE

 Just Be and Go Barefoot